-Capital expenditures consist of additions to investment property amounted to ₱291.60 million and ₱238.79 million in 2021 and 2020, respectively (see Note 10).
+Capital expenditures consist of additions to investment property which amounted to P598.90 million and P291.60 million in 2022 and 2021 respectively (see Note 11).

 24. Operating Leases

 Operating Leases - Parent Company as Lessor

 The Parent Company entered into lease agreements with third parties covering its investment property portfolio.
 These leases pertain to Sta.
 Lucia East Grand Mall, Orchard Tower 1, and Stradella.
 For Sta.
 Lucia East Grand Mall lease agreement.
 These leases generally provide for either (a) fixed monthly rent, or (b) minimum rent or a certain percentage of gross revenue, whichever is higher.
 These leases have an average life of one (1) to two (2) years with renewal option included in the contracts.
 There are no restrictions place upon the lessee by entering into the contract.